seiferla/FiBo/docs/RUP_Architecture.md

 Source (adapted after): <https://web.archive.org/web/20220627213434/https://design.firefox.com/photon/introduction/design-for-performance.html>
 <!-- Yes, I love moz://a and it's a thoughtful design process -->

 We should strive for duration to be Immediate at most.
-In rare cases, we might be forced to have a Continous process.
+In rare cases, we might be forced to have a continuous process.
 We should avoid Captive processes at all costs and segment these really complex tasks.

-### Quality
+### 4.14. <a name='Quality'></a>Quality

 To make sure we are able to deliver apps of great quality with even greater confidence, we want to implement UI tests that can be run automatically.
 Within these, we will create scenarios that will cover each aspect (even edge cases) of all the workflows and use-cases.